Prevention of decay and tooth wear

 - Gold still has its place and we still use it where indicated

 Root canal treatment and the reconstruction of broken down teeth

 When decay or trauma on a tooth is extensive and the pulp (nerve) is damaged, we may need to clean out the inside of the tooth and disinfect it to remove bacteria and contamination.

 This is called a root canal treatment and is part of advance restorative dentistry.

 The image shows a previously unsuccessfully treated tooth with a large abscess that resolves after correct treatment.

-The tooth is then reconstructed based on how much healthy tooth remains.
+We then reconstruct the tooth based on how much healthy tooth structure remains.

 Some cases of root canal treatment can be very challenging or may require urgent care, We would then recommend that we refer you to our specialist colleagues at Endocare.